PPindel/test-a-wheel/README.md

 - can review orders

 ADMIN:
-- can add service
+- can add a service
-- can edit service
+- can edit the service
-- can delete service
+- can delete the service
 - can add blog posts
-- can edit blog posts
+- can edit the blog posts
-- can delete blog posts
+- can delete the blog posts

 ## User Stories